tpazz/Baseline-Automation-Framework/README.md

 * Scenarios are broken down into individual, concise test step interactions
 * Web elements are not created in any statement
 * something refers to the particular field/context of the test step, for example:
    * Given I enter “Test Account” into the username field
+   * When I select the 4th "Add User" button
    * Then verify “Account Created” is displayed on the popup

 ##### Interactions